ruimalheiro/gradient-garden/README.md

 ```

 ## Contributions
-Feel free to reach out if interested in contributing!
+Feel free to open an issue if you are interested in contributing!

 ## Third-party assets and licenses
 Tokenizer files, model weights, and datasets obtained from third parties are **not** included in this repository unless explicitly stated, and may be subject to their own licenses and terms.